See the Slate of Presenting Companies!

 ABOUT OXFORD BIOMEDICA

-Oxford BioMedica has 20 years of experience in the field of gene and cell therapy and was the first organization to treat humans in vivo lentiviral based vectors.
+Oxford BioMedica has 20 years of experience in the field of gene and cell therapy and was the first organization to treat humans in vivo with lentiviral-based vectors.
 Today, Oxford BioMedica has built the company’s LentiVector® platform of exclusive cutting-edge technologies and capabilities with which the company designs, develops and produces gene and cell-based medicines for Oxford BioMedica itself and for partners.
-The company already has product-related partnerships with Novartis, Immune Design, Orchard Therapeutics, licensed products and technology rights to Sanofi and GSK and a research and development collaboration with Green Cross LabCell.
+The company already has product-related partnerships with Novartis, Immune Design, Orchard Therapeutics, licensed products and technology rights to Sanofi and GlaxoSmithKline and a research and development collaboration with Green Cross LabCell.
 In addition, Oxford BioMedica has its own proprietary pipeline of gene and cell therapy products addressing neurodegenerative and ocular diseases and a range of cancers, for which there are either no treatments or where therapy remains inadequate.